stefanibus/Talkiepedia/README.md

-# Talkiepedia.org * when it comes to discussionboards the price of 'moderate freedom' is 'free moderation'. * Ein neues Stück Demokratie
+# Talkiepedia.org * when it comes to discussionboards the price of 'moderate freedom' is 'free moderation'

 Talkiepedia bietet freie Diskussionsboards unter allen Webseiten/Presse-Artikeln im Netz als Browser-Extension / Add-On.